-While surveys from fixed cameras are suitable for traffic measurement on selected traffic places of importance (roads, junctions, pathways), drone footages are ideal for high-height videos (50-250m) overviewing a big scene, be it a large intersection, roundabout, superhighway or part of a town.
+While surveys from fixed traffic cameras are suitable for traffic measurement on selected traffic places of importance (roads, junctions, pathways), drone footage is ideal for high-heights (30-250m) overviewing a big scene, be it a large intersection, roundabout, highway knot or part of a town.

-To achieve the accurate results, please make sure to follow these requirements.
+To achieve the accurate results of drone processing, please make sure to follow these requirements.

 shall be turned off

 < 50 GB per single video file